bryalv77/Podcasts/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-## To build an static compiled front
+## To build an static compiled front and export it to out folder

 ```bash
 npm run export